neeyatl/PulsarFileExplorer/README.md

 # PulsarFileExplorer
 <h3>A simple File Explorer app to traverse through device directories, open files, rename files, and much more.</h3>
+<p>My phone did not support Dark Mode and when I tried using my phone's default file explorer app at night time, I was blinded by the bright white.
+That's when I thought "Why don't I give a shot at creating my very own file explorer?"
+I wanted to keep it simple and yet provide many essential features.
+Now here we are.
+This is a work in progress.
+Expect more features and improvements soon.</p>
+<p>Java File API is used for all file operation use cases.</p>
 <ul>
   <li>
     <p>User Interface</p>